 - 1. The exclusions listed in the ESG Criteria are screened out. - 2.
-The Investment Manager then performs further analysis, including consideration of ESG factors, to identify and take advantage of investment opportunities.
+The Investment Manager then assesses the ESG credentials of the remaining issuers.
+Based upon a combination of external ESG ratings and the Investment Manager's assessment, lower scoring issuers classified as ESG laggards are excluded. - 3.
+From this narrowed investment universe, the Investment Manager performs further analysis, including consideration of ESG factors, to identify and take advantage of investment opportunities.
 The Investment Manager favours issuers with better ESG characteristics where this is not detrimental to the pursuit of the financial investment objective.
-This process should result in a portfolio with better ESG characteristics.
-In constructing a portfolio positively tilted towards investments with better ESG characteristics, the Investment Manager may nonetheless invest in investments across the full spectrum of ESG ratings. - 3.
-The Investment Manager then performs further analysis to consider the valuation of these companies and the appropriate time to purchase in consideration of the Fund's financial objective.
+This process typically results in a portfolio with better ESG characteristics.
+In constructing a portfolio which favours investments with better ESG characteristics, the Investment Manager may nonetheless invest in investments across the full spectrum of ESG ratings remaining within the narrowed universe.